Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>And if it's a bad feeling or an uncomfortable sensation, try to feel this on behalf of other people, again, on behalf of those whom you care for.</sub>

-<sub>SThat pressure due to weight on my butts was not pleasant.</sub>
+<sub>That pressure due to my weight on my butts was not pleasant.</sub>

-<sub>So, next momennt I was thinking of my parents, that how much pressure they both have on them, about their family & the responsibilities.</sub>
+<sub>So, next moment what I was thinking was about my parents.
+I was thinking that how much pressure they both have on them, about their family & the responsibilities.</sub>

-<sub>Then I would tink of the butts again.
-That really, is it possible to let go of this tension on this point of focus, by letting go of the weight exerted by the whole body on it.</sub>
+<sub>Then I would come back to my point of focus again.
+That really, is it possible to let go off this tension on this point of focus, by letting go off the weight exerted by the whole body on it.</sub>

-<sub>The answer was obviously no. The only way I could cut that weight off is by cutting the entire upper half off & that is eventually me dead!
+<sub>The answer was obviously no. The only way I could cut that weight off is by cutting the entire upper half off & that is eventually me going dead!
 So, No!</sub>

 <sub>Then I came back to thinking about parents.
-Same thing I thought, that is it something possible i.e. letting go their pressure created by the family & their responsibility.
-The only way I see was letting go of the family.
+Same thing I thought, that is it something possible i.e. letting go off their pressure created by the family & their responsibility.
+The only way I thought off was by letting go off the source of that tension, i.e. the family itself.
 And that's an insane thought!
 So, again, no no!</sub>

 <sub>So, then next thing was, I sat on the hard ground under me with both my feet & butt touching it.
-And instantly, it felt like quite considerable amount of that pressure was taken off, as it was now shared with my legs & the feet.</sub>
+And instantly, it felt like quite considerable amount of that pressure was taken off, as it was now shared between my legs & the feet and the point of focus.</sub>

 <sub>So, again I came back to thinking about my parents.
-I thought about the same thing, I realised the way to help letting go off their pressure by all those family responsibilities is to share them across, with them.</sub>
+I thought about the same thing, I realised the way to help them letting go off their pressure by all those family responsibilities, is to share it with them.</sub>

 <sub>Ofcourse, it sounds very trivial & one would say, we don't need to sit & meditate to understand this.
-But what I did was mindfulness, I tried to concentrate on my uncomfortable sensations & then thought about others in those sensations & tried to take these bad feelings off them.</sub>
+But what I did was mindfulness, I tried to concentrate on my uncomfortable sensations & then thought about others in those sensations & tried to take those bad feelings off them.
+It was a very small exercise, but practicing it more & more with such scenarios would help practicing mindfullness in real times.</sub>

-<sub>I learnt mindfullness & that's what all count. 🙂</sub>
+<sub>So, yea, I learnt mindfullness today.
+And that's what all count. 🙂</sub>

 ---